 Not to be confused with an l-shaped kitchen with an island, an L shaped counter is exactly how it sounds, it is in the shape of an L.

-This can be a great addition to a kitchen with a lot of free space, where the island can utilize the otherwise dead space and create a separation between cooking space and dining space.
+This can be a great addition to a kitchen with a lot of free space, where the countertop can utilize the otherwise dead space and create a separation between cooking space and dining space.

 With the L shape in particular it does have one sharp corner that does not particularly use the space in the best way, as accessing some things in the corner could be difficult.